 Don’t stress about this!
 Experiment and have fun with it.
 Start with this guide but in the end brewing tea is all about the way you like it.

 For example, my daily morning tea is Black Dragon Pearl.
 I usually buy this tea from one of my favorite tea shops listed here.
 The instructions say to use 2-3 pearls per 8-ounce cup and steep for 3 – 5 minutes.
 I use twice that and steep for 5 minutes.

-How to Drink Green Tea Every Day provides you with more information about brewing green tea.
+Related: How to Drink Green Tea Every Day

 BREWING TIME AND TEMPERATURE – 6-oz.

 TYPE OF TEA AMOUNT OF TEA TEMPERATURE INFUSION TIME

 White tea 2 – 3 tsp 176° – 185° F 3 minutes

 Green tea 1 – 2 tsp 158° – 176° F 1- 3 minutes